 The Hifiman Deva is the company’s second Bluetooth capable full-sized open planar headphone.
-Offering BT5.0 and LDAC decoding it is priced at $299.
+Offering aptX and LDAC decoding it is priced at $299.
+You can also buy the DEVA without the Bluemini BT module at $219.

 Disclaimer: The Hifiman Deva is a sample in exchange for our honest opinion.
 We thank the team at Hifiman for giving us this opportunity.